hazadus/knowledge/content/Languages/Rust/Rust.md

-Rust Features
-Data types
-Functions
-Expressions
-Functions
-Functions with Return Values
-Control Flow
-if Expressions
-Using if in a let Statement
-Loops
-Returning Values from Loops
-Loop Labels to Disambiguate Between Multiple Loops Looping Through a Collection with for
----
 # Rust Features
 - Rust compiles sources to byte code, then LLVM compiles it to machine code.
 - Rust compiles down to binary code with no garbage collection invoked at runtime.
 This gives you C-like speed.
 In contrast to C, however, the Rust compiler enforces memory safety at compile time.